quicwg/base-drafts/draft-ietf-quic-transport.md

 from a migrating peer do not carry a spoofed source address.

 Path validation does not validate that a peer can send in the return direction.
-Acknowledgments cannot be used for return path validation as they contain insufficient entropy and might be spoofed.
+Acknowledgments cannot be used for return path validation because they contain insufficient entropy and might be spoofed.
 Endpoints independently determine reachability on each direction of a path, and therefore return reachability can only be established by the peer.